pmcgrenery/WxBrief/README.md

 [Autoprefixer CSS Online](https://autoprefixer.github.io/).
 The output code from this automated test was used to correct the code that was already written by me.

+[CodeStack Burger Menu Tutorial](https://www.youtube.com/watch?v=dIyVTjJAkLw).
+Code from this tutorial video was used and modified to create the burger menu animation.

 [StackOverflow Autofocus](https://stackoverflow.com/questions/14940423/autofocus-input-in-twitter-bootstrap-modal).
 Code from this post was used to autofocus on the add airport modal input when the modal opened.

 [StackOverflow Array Check](https://stackoverflow.com/questions/8217419/how-to-determine-if-javascript-array-contains-an-object-with-an-attribute-that-e).
 Code from this post was used to check if an airport the user is entering already exists in the airport list.